dekeyrej/custom-container-images/README.md

 CentOS 10 is still emerging.
 As of Proxmox-VE 9.0.6, provisioning a CentOS 10 container will fail.
 Until official support lands, you can (if you dare) patch `/usr/share/perl5/PVE/LXC/Setup/CentOS.pm` using [this file](https://raw.githubusercontent.com/proxmox/pve-container/refs/heads/master/src/PVE/LXC/Setup/CentOS.pm).
 This enables CentOS 10 recognition and generates a NetworkManager-compliant config.

 ⚠️ This patch only affects command-line provisioning via `pct`.
-Terraform support will require downstream updates to its Proxmox provider.
+Terraform/Ansible(?) support will require downstream updates to its Proxmox provider.